tiredofit/docker-invoiceninja/README.md

 ## About

-This repository will build a container image for running [Invoice Ninja](https://www.invoiceninja.org/) applications either in a development or production capacity, including [Nginx](https://www.nginx.org) w/[PHP-FPM](https://php.net).
+This repository will build a container image for building [Invoice Ninja](https://www.invoiceninja.org/).
+An invoicing and billing platform.

 ## Maintainer